August 9, 2021 by Daniel F Dickinson6 minutes

 systemctl enable spamassassin spamass-milter

-and you have port 80 (HTTP)
+systemctl restart spamass-milter spamassassinAssuming your mail server is mail.example.com and you have port 80 (HTTP)

 on the server open in your firewall (if any), issue the command:

-sudo certbot certonly --standalone -d mail.example.com
+sudo certbot certonly --standalone -d mail.example.comand answer the prompts.

 NB: Includes configuration of postfix-policyd-spf-perl

-Add the following lines to /etc/postfix/master.cf
+Add the following lines to /etc/postfix/master.cf:

 spfcheck unix - n n - 0 spawn

-to look like the example below (leaving comments
+user=policyd-spf argv=/usr/sbin/postfix-policyd-spf-perlEdit /etc/postfix/main.cf to look like the example below (leaving comments

 that come with the default configuration, if you wish), assuming your mail

-, you are required to use email relay
+server is mail.example.com, you are required to use email relay

-, your final destination email address is in the
+relay.example.com, your final destination email address is in the

-domain, you are relaying mail original sent to
+example.net domain, you are relaying mail original sent to

-, and the final local user for
+domain1.example.com and domain2.example.com, and the final local user for

-postmaster mail is named user1
+postmaster mail is named user1:

 myorigin = mail.example.com